-Each Sunday in Hull, the Church meets in both the morning and evening for a time of worship and devotion through God’s Word.
+Each Sunday in Hull, the Church meets in both the morning and alternate Sunday evenings for a time of worship and devotion through God’s Word.

 10.30am – Family Worship Service

 Sunday mornings consist of a time of praise and worship led by our dedicated worship team and a study of God’s Word.
 Alongside the sermon, children are encouraged to join the Discovery Club in the Ignite Centre.
 We also have créche facilities next to the entrance of the main Church with a direct television feed to the main hall.
 This allows those with younger children to let their children play while still being able to listen to the Word.

 We come together again on alternate Sunday evenings for a Gospel themed service.
 This is the perfect opportunity to bring the unsaved to Church as the Word is preached undiluted.
 We believe that “all have sinned and fall short of the glory of God” (Romans 3:23) and this is shown clearly Sunday evenings.

 Our services begin with some singing and worship.
 This is followed by our Speaker bringing a sermon from God’s Word as we are a Bible believing, Christ preaching church.
 We won’t ask you to do anything that makes you feel uneasy.
 Please just relax and be yourself.

 Our morning worship service starts at 10:30am and our evening service starts at 6:30pm (alternate Sundays).
 Most people begin to arrive around 15 minutes before these times.

 We have a large car park with plenty of free parking spaces.

 Of course, we are a family church and welcome all ages.